SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Additional Experiments

-\paragraph{Comparison of different choices of $\Phi^*(X)$ in SpeedCP} We also discuss how conditional coverage changes with different choices of $\Phi^*(X)$ of our function class $\cF^*$ \eqref{eq:fstar}.
+We also discuss how conditional coverage changes with different choices of $\Phi^*(X)$ of our function class $\cF^*$ \eqref{eq:fstar}.
 When running a RKHS-based quantile regression on the scores, $\Phi^*(X)^{\top}\eta$ acts as the linear component with the design matrix $\Phi^*(X)$ and parameters $\eta$. $\Phi^*(\cdot)$ allows flexible modeling of different types of conditional coverage.
 For example, in this synthetic experiment, we can consider four different $\Phi^*(X)$ based on the estimated latent embedding $\hat{\pi}(X)$,